Elizabeth Vincan Project A

 (03) 9342 9348 | firstname.lastname@example.org

-- The University of Melbourne, Victorian Infectious Diseases Reference Laboratory (VIDRL)
+- The University of Melbourne, Victorian Infectious Diseases Reference Laboratory (VIDRL), Department of Infectious Diseases

 - Lab Group(s):

 - Vincan Group

-Professor Elizabeth Vincan is a Senior Medical Scientist and Researcher at VIDRL and the Department of Infectious Diseases, Melbourne Medical School, University of Melbourne.
+Professor Elizabeth Vincan is a Medical Scientist and Researcher at VIDRL and the Department of Infectious Diseases, Melbourne Medical School, University of Melbourne.
 Her role as Medical Scientist is to translate research discoveries into a clinical setting.
-Elizabeth is also a laboratory head at the Doherty Institute, University of Melbourne.
-Her team of researchers investigate how normal stem cells become cancer cells and the role viral infection plays in this change.
-Elizabeth is an honorary in the Department of Anatomy and Neuroscience at the University and is an Adjunct Professor within the School of Pharmacy and Biomedical Sciences at Curtin University in Western Australia.
+Elizabeth is also a laboratory head at the Doherty Institute.
+Her team of researchers investigate how normal stem cells become cancer cells and the role Wnt signalling plays in this change.
+Elizabeth is an Adjunct Professor within the Curtin Medical School, Curtin University, Perth, Western Australia.